LinuxAtDuke/Intro-to-MySQL/README.md

 <a name='lab2/3'></a>
 ## Lab 2/3: Working with databases and tables

-  * Drop unneeded database, create our new one, and populate it...
+  * Drop unneeded database, create your new one, and populate it...

 	_mysql>>_ DROP DATABASE test;